shaderqu/fortnite-external-base/README.md

 If you have a small knowledge about cheat development in general you can build this solution easily by yourself

 **Features**

 *Remember it is ONLY a base*

+**Contains Lenovo mapper to map the included driver, has Camera decryption (Lobby ESP, Spectator ESP and so on), has very good threads, very well optimized, easy to add features**

 AIM
 >Aimbot